DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/creating-the-perfect-teacher-job-advert.md

 * **Annual or full time equivalent (FTE) salary** - this is simply what the role would pay per year, regardless of any particular working patterns.
 If it’s a full time role, enter the full basic salary (or a salary band) here.
 If it’s not, calculate this from the number of days or weeks per year the role covers.
 * **Actual salary** - for part time, flexible, job share or term time roles, provide the candidate with specific information on the money they will receive.
 You may decide to state this per year or per month, depending on the nature of the role.
 * **Additional allowances** - many schools offer teachers benefits beyond their monthly wages.
-This is you opportunity to list an salary sacrifice schemes, cycle to work vouchers, tax-free childcare, and any other bonuses related to working at your school.
+This is your opportunity to list salary sacrifice schemes, cycle to work vouchers, tax-free childcare, and any other bonuses related to working at your school.
 You may also want to detail the training and career development opportunities you offer.

-However you decide to best describe the salary on offer using these filed, avoid referring to pay in a way that doesn’t make sense to people outside your organisation.
-Those you work with may inherently understand the grades or bands you use, or acronyms such as MPS or UPS, but don’t assume your candidates will.
+However you decide to best describe the salary on offer using these fields, avoid referring to pay in a way that doesn’t make sense to people outside your organisation.
+Those you work with may have an understanding of the grades or bands you use, or acronyms such as MPS or UPS, but don’t assume your candidates will.
 Make it easy for them by providing a straightforward numerical value.

 ### Application method
 On Teaching Vacancies we offer two ways for you to receive applications, either through our built-in application form, or through your own method.

+* Read our guidance on [how to accept job applications on Teaching Vacancies](/accepting-job-applications-on-teaching-vacancies)

 If you choose the former you’ll have the benefit of managing candidates in one place from the start of the process all the way through to offering someone the job.
 If you choose the latter, you can point applicants to a form on your website, or ask them to submit attachments via an email address.